 Rwanda

-Rwanda is landlocked and has limited mineral resources.
-Since the genocide in 1994, the Government of Rwanda has deployed various strategies to grow its economy.
+Rwanda is a small, landlocked country with limited mineral resources.
+Since the 1994 genocide against the Tutsi, the Government of Rwanda has deployed ambitious strategies to grow its economy.

 Despite impressive advancements in social and economic development, Rwanda still faces various challenges.
 Rwanda has a steady rise in population density.
 It faces demographic pressure resulting in an annual increase in the working-age population.
 This growth is substantially larger than the average yearly increase in jobs.
-The government has rolled out a transformational strategy which aims to create 214,000 off-farm, decent and productive jobs annually.
-Rwanda is aware that an uneducated workforce remains a major hindrance to an improved economy and has prioritised Technical Education and Vocational Training to uplift its labour force.
+The government has updated its transformational strategy which aims to provide 250,000 new decent and productive jobs annually (NST2).
+Rwanda is aware that an insufficiently skilled workforce remains a major hindrance to economic development and has thus -amongst others - prioritised Technical Education and Vocational Training and Modernized Agriculture

 Rwanda